vspenubarthi/SyncTesting_2/README.md

 #Replace local_num with some number (I used 1337)
 python -m http.server [local_num]
 ```
+This is a test edit to see how this goes.
 Then, in your browser, go to http://localhost:1337/index.html, where you can replace the *1337* portion of the URL with your *local_num* that you selected earlier.

 **This is the *only* way for you to be able to see the JavaScript Code successfully load the JSON Data**